mixpanel/docs/pages/docs/analysis/advanced/sessions.md

 * How much time do users spend on my site per session?
 * What are the average number of pages visited per session?
 * Which page is the most common landing page for a session?
-* What % of sessions lead to a successful purchase?
+* What % of sessions lead to a key action (like signing up or purchasing)?

 ## How Sessions Work